Terms to help you navigate the college admissions process

 Baccalaureate - bachelor's degree; refers to a four-year full-time academic program of study.
 The Bachelor of Arts degree requires that a portion of the student's studies be dedicated to the arts: literature, language, music, etc. The Bachelor of Science degree requires that a portion of the studies be in the sciences: chemistry, biology, math, etc. The minimum credit hour requirement for a bachelor's degree is 120 hours.

-Bursar - The office that handles student payments, including tuition, fees, etc.
+Bursar - The Student Accounts and Cashier Office that handles student payments, including tuition, fees, etc.

 Certificate of Achievement - Awarded to students completing specific requirements in occupational-oriented programs.